 You can vote for or against a question by shouting “Aye” or “No” when the Speaker puts the question to the House and then walking through the Aye or the No lobby on either side of the Chamber.
 A vote that’s conducted in this way is called a division.

 During a division, the bells ring and the annunciators (the monitors around the parliamentary estate) display a green bell.
 You have eight minutes to get to the lobbies to vote before the doors are locked.

 When looking from the Speaker’s Chair, the Aye lobby is to the right, and the No lobby is to the left.
 To vote, go into the lobby you want: use the entrance behind the Speaker’s Chair for the Aye lobby, the entrance at the opposite end of the Chamber to the Speaker’s Chair for the No lobby, or the doors from each side of the Chamber.

 The Speaker announces the result of the division as soon as it’s over.
-The CommonsVotes app provides a full list of who voted about 15 to 20 minutes later.
+The CommonsVotes app provides a full list of who voted about 15 minutes later.
 Division lists are also available in Hansard online within 2 to 3 hours, and to collect from the Vote Office the following day.

 Keep in touch with whips for expected division times, which are not always predictable.

 A minimum of 40 MPs, including the Chair and the tellers, are required for a division to be valid.

 In certain circumstances, divisions can be deferred until the following Wednesday.